 Harry Potter: Voldemort's biggest flaw (besides underestimating The Power of Love) is wanting everything he does to be as epic as possible, regardless of practicality.
 This is even noted in-canon.

 It got ridiculous in Goblet of Fire, where he arranged everything so that Harry would be forced to participate in the Triwizard Tournament and rigged the events to help him become the champion, just so that he would touch the cup (which had been turned into a Portkey), and get teleported to a graveyard where Voldemort and Wormtail were waiting for him so that they could use his blood to restore Voldemort's body.
 All in spite of the fact that Harry was too young to participate and could have died (thus destroying any chances of Voldemort being able to get his blood, as well as the opportunity to have his revenge by killing him himself), or that (initially) Harry had no interest in taking part in the event, so for all Voldemort knew, the kid might not even have made an effort to win.
-And even if Harry hadn't died, someone else winning and touching the cup might have given away Voldie's plans, or at least exposed Barty Crouch Jr. And worse of all, Voldemort could have turned just about anything into the Portkey.
+And even if Harry hadn't died, someone else winning and touching the cup might have given away Voldie's plans, or at least exposed Barty Crouch Jr. And worst of all, Voldemort could have turned just about anything into the Portkey.
 And even more ridiculous, Voldemort explicitly said that any wizard who hated him would've made the potion work, he just wanted Harry Potter's blood.
 So really, the entire book's plot was all because of Voldemort's huge ego.

 A more deliberate example would be Oliver Wood's various incredibly elaborate Quiddich play plans, which tend to take multiple diagrams to explain (with said diagrams already enchanted to have the lines move around).